Farmer-Markus/s25rttr-android/README.md

 The controls are very ugly at the moment.
 I'll try to fix that.

+What is already working?

+- sound
+- ai
+- lan multiplayer(currently only if android player hosts game)
+- touch controls (very tricky but playable if you understand how the controls are "bugging".
+Currently you sadly need to move the map using the minimap)

+What is planned?

+- Better touch control
+- Correct working multiplayer
+- Resolution fix (gui scale)
+- File picker to store app files in selected folder
+- Better java optimisation

 # How to build

 First you need linux!
 I've not tested it on Windows/mac or in wsl.
 You can try to compile it in wls but don't be surprised if it doesn't work